-External changes and challenges (can be facilitated by considering issues arising from legal, regulatory affairs, technological, competitive, market, cultural, social and economic environments).
+External changes and challenges (can be facilitated by considering issues arising from legal, regulatory affairs, technological, competitive, market, cultural, social, and economic environments).

-Inputs for <ManagementReviewTitle> of process performance and product quality:
+Inputs for {{ ManagementReviewTitle }} of process performance and product quality:

 The results of regulatory inspections and findings, audits and other assessments, and commitments made to regulatory authorities;

-Any follow-up actions from previous <ManagementReviewTitle>;
+Any follow-up actions from previous {{ ManagementReviewTitle }} ;

-Opportunities for improvement process performance and product quality.
+Opportunities for the improvement of process performance and product quality.

 Periodic quality reviews, that can include: